 Man arrested near Kavanaugh's home charged with attempting to murder Supreme Court justice

-Washington — A California man armed with a gun, knife and various tools was arrested early Wednesday morning near Justice Brett Kavanaugh's house in Maryland, the Supreme Court and law enforcement officials said.
+Washington — A California man who was allegedly armed with a gun, knife and various tools when he was arrested in the early morning near Justice Brett Kavanaugh's house in Maryland has been charged with attempted murder, federal officials said in court papers filed Wednesday.

-The man was detained around 1:50 a.m. after making threats against Kavanaugh.
+The man was detained around 1:50 a.m. after making threats against Kavanaugh, according to an FBI affidavit filed in federal court in Maryland.
 The suspect was transported to Montgomery County Police 2nd District in Bethesda, Maryland, Supreme Court spokeswoman Patricia McCabe said.

-A spokesperson for the federal district court in Maryland identified the man as Nicholas John Roske, a 26-year-old from Simi Valley, California, and said he will appear before Magistrate Judge Timothy Sullivan on Wednesday afternoon.
+The affidavit identified the man as Nicholas John Roske, a 26-year-old from Simi Valley, California.
+He is charged with attempt to murder a Supreme Court justice.
+If convicted, Roske faces a maximum sentence of 20 years in federal prison.

+Roske appeared before Magistrate Judge Timothy Sullivan on Wednesday afternoon, where he consented to remain in custody.
+He was assigned a court appointed attorney, and a preliminary hearing was scheduled for June 22.

-U.S. Deputy Marshals reported seeing a person dressed in black clothing and carrying a backpack and suitcase get out of a taxi that stopped in front of a current justice's house at roughly 1:05 a.m., according to an affidavit filed with the federal district court in Maryland by the FBI.
-The person looked at the two marshals and then turned to walk down the street.
+U.S. Deputy Marshals reported seeing a person dressed in black clothing and carrying a backpack and suitcase get out of a taxi that stopped in front of a current justice's house at roughly 1:05 a.m., according to the affidavit.
+The person looked at the two marshals and turned to walk down the street, the FBI agent wrote.

 The Montgomery County Emergency Communications Center then received a call from a person, who identified himself as Roske, saying he was having suicidal thoughts and had a firearm in his suitcase.
 Roske also said he came from California to kill a "specific United States Supreme Court justice," according to the filing.